open-algorithmic-trading/opentrading-boot/README.md

 # opentrading-core
-Core module that defines Open Trading Platform spec for brokers
+Core module that defines openTrading platform spec for brokers